hanhantw/yahoo_crawler/README.md

 # Yahoo_crawler

-This is a project for clawing best selling products on yahoo
+This is a project for clawing best selling products on [Yahoo](https://tw.buy.yahoo.com/)

 ## Prerequisites